openjdk/jfx/modules/javafx.media/src/main/legal/glib.md

    - On Windows systems: delete $(JAVA_HOME)\bin\glib-lite.dll

-A copy of the Oracle modified GNU Glib library source code is located in the following OpenJDK Mercurial repository:
+A copy of the Oracle modified GNU Glib library source code is located in the following OpenJDK git repository:

    https://github.com/openjdk/jfx

-You can use Mercurial to clone the repository or you can browse the source using a web browser.
+You can use git to clone the repository or you can browse the source using a web browser.
 The root directory of the GNU Glib source code is here: